-Group B Strep (GBS) is a bacterium commonly found in approximately 25% of humans, usually in the human digestive system (and often the vagina of adult women).
-It is normally harmless, however, it can be passed to newborn babies around childbirth, and in babies which then develop GBS infection, it can be very serious.
+Group B Strep (GBS) is a bacterium commonly found in approximately 25% of humans, usually in the human digestive system and genital tract.
+Normally harmless, it can be passed to newborn babies around birth, and for the relatively small number of babies who develop GBS infection, it can be very serious.
 Most GBS infections in newborn babies are preventable – easily, safely and cheaply.
 For more information about